 Helpful hints: Because of an extensive classroom/clinical commitment, students are encouraged to complete some of the general education requirements prior to beginning dental hygiene courses.

-Transfer options: Articulation agreements are currently being explored and developed for a bachelor's degree in dental hygiene.
-Articulation agreements exist with Charter Oak State College and the University of Phoenix.
-This program qualifies for the Franklin University Community College Alliance program.
+Transfer options: Transfer agreements are currently being explored and developed for a bachelor's degree in dental hygiene.
+Transfer agreements exist with Charter Oak State College and the University of Phoenix.